 Emergency Risk Management is a systematic process of identifying, analysing, assessing, treating and mitigating risk to people, property and the environment.
 In NSW, ERM is the process approved by the State Emergency Management Committee for assessing all hazards and is also a key component of the NSW State Emergency Management Plan (EMPLAN).

-OEM has created a guideline for Local Government and Emergency Managers: Implementing Emergency Risk Management Through the Integrated Planning and Reporting Framework.
+Resilience NSW has created a guideline for Local Government and Emergency Managers: Implementing Emergency Risk Management Through the Integrated Planning and Reporting Framework.
 This guideline provides information to assist councils in integrating ERM in their planning and strategies for the future.

 New South Wales, with the largest population of all the Australian States and Territories, is exposed to significant disaster risks including severe storms, floods and bush fires.